Five Columbus police officers were honored by the city for their efforts to save lives and protect the most vulnerable among us.

 The city also honored two officers whose instincts told them something was wrong when sent on Jan.
 7 to check on a local woman whose family believed she might harm herself.

-Two other Columbus police officers were honored for their efforts to help an elderly Columbus woman whose circumstances touched their hearts.
+Two other Columbus Police Department officers were honored for their efforts to help an elderly Columbus woman whose circumstances touched their hearts.